DIY-Recording-Equipment/diyre-libdoc/15ips-mkiii.md

 ---

-## Final Checks {.step}
+## Final Checks

 Before you wrap up, check the following things:

-- Capacitor orientation: Is the stripe on the cap on the opposite side from the "+" marking on the PCB?
-- Diode orientation: Do the stripes on the diode match those on the PCB?
-- Transistor orientation: Does the shape of the transistor match the outline on the PCB?
-- Resistors: Are all the resistors in the correct positions?
-- Soldering: Is every solder joint shiny and clean?
-If one is cloudy or misshapen, try reheating it for 8 seconds and adding a tiny bit more solder.
-- Trimming: Are all of the excess leads trimmed down as close to the joint as possible?
+{% checks 'capacitor', 'resistor', 'transistor', 'diode', 'solder', 'trim' %}

 ---

 {% lightbox '/assets/15ips3/finished.jpg', 'md' %}

-### Finished! {.step}
+### Finished!
 All good?
 Congrats on finishing your build!
-Have a question or problem? <a href="http://www.diyrecordingequipment.com/pages/support">Drop us a line.</a>
+Have a question or problem? <a href="https://support.diy.re">Drop us a line.</a>

 ---